SJJ418/dataviz-project-proposal/README.md

 ## Week 4

-Color was changed to use a color scale (currently not interactive) however country pop-up is functional and displays country and cost of living.
+Color was changed to use a color scale however country pop-up is functional and displays country and cost of living.
 Next steps are to add secondary vizualization to pop-up that breaks down the cost of living scoreds in each country and displays rank.

 [![image](costOfLivingColorScale.png)](https://vizhub.com/SJJ418/cost-of-living-map-with-colorscale-and-country-pop-up?mode=embed)